 Digital forms of money will uproot the dollar.
 Five Myths About Cryptocurrency

-Digital forms of money are not upheld by something besides the confidence of individuals who own them.
-The dollar, paradoxically, is upheld by the U.S. government.
+People who own them solely uphold digital forms of money through their confidence.
+Paradoxically, the U.S. government upholds the dollar.
 Financial backers actually trust the dollar, even in difficult situations.
 As one representation, homegrown and unfamiliar financial backers proceed to eat up trillions of dollars in the U.S. enthusiastically.
 Depository protections even at low loan fees.

 Myth NO. 5